StrangeRanger/bash-style-guide/content/aesthetics.md

 /// admonition | Guidelines
     type: info

-- **Purpose**: Offer a concise description of the function's role and operational context within the script.
+- **Purpose**: Describe the function's role and purpose within the script.
-- **Parameters**: Detail each parameter the function accepts, noting required versus optional parameters and any default values.
+- **Parameters**: Detail each parameter the function accepts, noting required and optional parameters and any default values.
     - **Value Assignment**: <mark>**_CONSIDER_**</mark> assigning parameter values to local variables.
 - **Return Values**: Specify the function's output or return values, if applicable.